 Discover how wildlife corridors are changing the landscape of conservation in South America for the better.
 Examine camera trap images, listen to the sounds of the Peruvian Amazon rainforest and talk to conservation scientists to learn about innovative solutions to the issue of humans and animals vying for the same land.

 You're never too young to help care for animals and the planet!
 Stop by this station, sponsored by the PNC Grow Up Great Foundation, to learn how kids ages 2 and older can help protect the planet, all while building early vocabulary skills!
 Make a seed ball or a seed packet that will help you grow tasty treats for the birds and butterflies in your own backyard.

 Sustainability Committee at the Smithsonian's National Zoo

-At this station, you can find out more about the different ways to join the Zoo in going green.
-Head out on a green tour of Asia Trail, take part in a conservation craft project or share what you'll be doing to help protect the planet by leaving a message on the conservation blackboard!
+Find out more about the different ways to join the Zoo in going green.
+Head out on a green tour of Asia Trail, learn how to turn a T-shirt into a tote bag or share what you'll do to help protect the planet by leaving a message on the conservation blackboard!

 Visitors are encouraged to use earth-friendly transportation to visit the Smithsonian's National Zoo on Earth Day.
 Utilizing public transportation or biking is recommended.
 Limited parking is available for this event in any of the Zoo's parking lots for a flat fee of $25.